 A good MMO is a game that makes players come back to play every day, what do you think FFXIV has for those players and for those who never play? (question from Gamereactor)

 “If we had the answer to that, no MMO would ever fail again.
 So that’s a good question, indeed” says Yoshida.

-Looking at FFXIV, before it is an MMO, it is an RPG, and before that it’s a Final Fantasy game.
+Looking at FFXIV, before it is an MMO, it is an RPG, and before that, it’s a Final Fantasy game.
 Keeping the Final Fantasy feel is very important for the game to succeed.
 Basically, FFXIV should be playable like any other Final Fantasy game, and just have MMO elements on top of that.
-“FFXIV has such a dime, which is pretty rare in a MMO” Soken tells us.
+“FFXIV has such a dime, which is pretty rare in an MMO” Soken tells us.
 The sound design is also very important, as it can draw players into the MMO.